Theme

 Memory-as-learning framing

-The notable angle is the way the project positions memory not only as retrieval, but as a way for agents to learn from experience over time.
+The project positions memory not only as retrieval, but as a way for agents to learn from experience over time.

 Availability